-&#8220;all that is most sacred has been cleverly arranged in order to lull to sleep the worldly in a deceitful and deadly sleep.&#8221; Its members accept the corruption of Christendom.
+"all that is most sacred has been cleverly arranged in order to lull to sleep the worldly in a deceitful and deadly sleep."
+Its members accept the corruption of Christendom.

 As regards the Free Church, there is some hope.
 But discipline!
 One lesson will do for it.
-The system which they have imagined in order to come to an agreement as to discipline, is, in Mr. M.&#8217;s judgment, &#8220;a subterfuge unworthy of those eminent minds and of those upright souls &#8220;of which it is composed.
-It is &#8220;an unheard of infringement on dogma&#8221; &#8230; &#8220;an odious and monstrous piece of inconsistency.&#8221; &#8220;The supper of the Lord is left outside to be trodden under the feet of the Gentiles; the *holy electoral urn* is the centre round which its members assemble!&#8221;| &#8220;In matters of interpretation, theologians, when in despair, are capable of anything.&#8221;| However there is hope. &#8220;These dear brethren bestir themselves in vain against themselves*;* their ecclesiastical system will melt away before their Christian sympathies.| Doubtless the Free Church will preserve its distinct organization, and unfortunately it will preserve its clergy too.&#8221;| &#8220;It is an infringement on divine order.&#8221;| Nevertheless one will rest satisfied.
-The Free Church &#8220;bears two infants in its bosom,&#8221;| and one of them, &#8220;with its supper without meaning as regards communicants,&#8221; will give way to the other. &#8220;Spontaneousness is a young and amiable dissent, too young as yet to account to itself for its origin, and besides caring little to bear that name.&#8221;| But one holds out the hand to it. &#8220;If an express and mature adhesion is enough to create the Christian family, dissenters will be fully satisfied.
-We can already hold out our hand to every assembly which desires to be a Christian family.&#8221; If the present means for making a Christian family do not succeed, the Free Church will add &#8220;its veto.&#8221;| And indeed the Free Church has dissenting tendencies and necessities.
+The system which they have imagined in order to come to an agreement as to discipline, is, in Mr. M.'s judgment, "a subterfuge unworthy of those eminent minds and of those upright souls" of which it is composed.
+It is "an unheard of infringement on dogma" ... "an odious and monstrous piece of inconsistency."
+"The supper of the Lord is left outside to be trodden under the feet of the Gentiles; the *holy electoral urn* is the centre round which its members assemble¦!"
+"In matters of interpretation, theologians, when in despair, are capable of anything¦."
+However there is hope.
+"These dear brethren bestir themselves in vain against themselves; their ecclesiastical system will melt away before their Christian sympathies¦.
+Doubtless the Free Church will preserve its distinct organization, and unfortunately it will preserve its clergy too."¦ "It is an infringement on divine order¦."
+Nevertheless one will rest satisfied.
+The Free Church "bears two infants in its bosom¦," and one of them, "with its supper without meaning as regards communicants," will give way to the other.
+"Spontaneousness is a young and amiable dissent, too young as yet to account to itself for its origin, and besides caring little to bear that name¦."
+But one holds out the hand to it."
+If an express and mature adhesion is enough to create the Christian family, dissenters will be fully satisfied.
+We can already hold out our hand to every assembly which desires to be a Christian family."
+If the present means for making a Christian family do not succeed, the Free Church will add "its veto¦."
+And indeed the Free Church has dissenting tendencies and necessities.

 I do not know if the soft words of Mr. M. with his sharp lessons, would gain over the Free Church to his advances.
 I doubt if, such as it is, it will have any future.
 But there are some dear brethren in its bosom, for whom trials, and the teachings of God Himself, will open a way.
 Happy are we to have a future in Jesus, when the difficulties of the road are ended.
 I believe that the Christians of the Free Church have

-| Page 126.
+¦ Page 126.

-| Page 128.
+¦ Page 128.

-| Page 128.
+¦ Page 128.

-| Page 129.
+¦ Page 129.

-| Page 144.
+¦ Page 144.

-| Page 128.
+¦ Page 128.

-| Page 126.
+¦ Page 126.

-| Page 125, 126.
+¦ Pages 125, 126.

 {172}